josefkarasek/docker101/cheatsheet.md

-## Docker cheat sheet for Devconf.cz 2016 workshop
+## Docker cheat sheet for the workshop

 ### Images
 __Pull `fedora` image__